unknown source

 - maximum leaf number upper bounds feedback edge set by a polynomial function – M. Bentert (personal communication)

-- bounded components upper bounds cutwidth by a polynomial function – By greedily placing one component after another.
+- bounded components upper bounds cutwidth by a linear function – By greedily placing one component after another.

 - bounded bounded components does not imply bounded distance to perfect – By a disjoint union of small components with distance to perfect at least 1.